citp/privacy-policy-historical/h/he/hel/hellofax.com.md

 This Site operates "AS-IS" and "AS-AVAILABLE," without liability of any kind.
 We are not responsible for events beyond our direct control.
 This Privacy Policy is governed by the laws of California, excluding conflicts of law principles.
 Any legal actions against us must be commenced in California within one (1) year after the claim arose, or such action(s) will be barred.

+### Opting Out.

+If you would like to cancel your account and/or unsubscribe from our email list, email us at support@hellofax.com and we will assist you.

 ### Contacting JN PROJECTS INC.

 If you believe that JN PROJECTS INC has not adhered to this Privacy Policy, please contact us by email at support@hellofax.com and we will use commercially reasonable efforts to remedy the problem.
+We can also be contacted by mail at 428 Waller Street, San Francisco, CA 94117 or by phone at (415) 255-5653.